sebw/blog.wains.be/content/posts/2020/2020-06-02-hugo-search-lunr.md

 {{- $.Scratch.Get "index" | jsonify -}}
 ```

-With both the config and this JSON template, Hugo will build an `index.json` file at the root of your site.
+With both the config and the JSON template, Hugo will generate the `index.json` file at the root of your site when you build your site.

 In my case the address is [https://blog.wains.be/index.json](https://blog.wains.be/index.json).